eswarak/img-MMS/docs/using-image-mms-policy.md

 hzn mms object list -t model -i index.js -d
 ```

-A few seconds after the `status` field changes to `delivered` you will see in the console the output of the image detection service change from **loading MobileNet...**
+A few seconds after the `status` field changes to `delivered` you will see in the console the output of the image detection service change from

+**loading MobileNet...**

+to

-to **Loading cocoSSD ...**
+**Loading cocoSSD ...**

 ![MMS Example console after](console2.png)

-14. Next, test with the other image, you will observe better results in images with multiple objects:
+14. Next, test both images, you will observe better results in images with multiple objects:

 ![MMS Example console after image toggle](console3.png)